-No part having an aerodynamic influence and no part of the bodywork, with the exception of the parts referred to in Article 3.13 above, may under any circumstances be located below the reference plane.
+No part having an aerodynamic influence and no part of the bodywork, with the exception of the parts referred to in Article $\underline{3.12}$ above, may under any circumstances be located below the reference plane.

-With the exception of the parts necessary for the adjustment described in Article 3.18, any car system, device or procedure which uses driver movement as a means of altering the aerodynamic characteristics of the car is prohibited.
+With the exception of the parts necessary for the adjustment described in Article 3.17, any car system, device or procedure which uses driver movement as a means of altering the aerodynamic characteristics of the car is prohibited.

-3.16 Upper bodywork:
+3.15 Upper bodywork:

-3.16.1 With the exception of the opening described in Article 3.16.3, when viewed from the side, the car must have bodywork in the area bounded by four lines.
-One vertical 1330mm forward of the rear wheel centre line, one horizontal 550mm above the reference plane, one horizontal 925mm above the reference plane and one diagonal which intersects the 925mm horizontal at a point 1000mm forward of the rear wheel centre line and the 550mm horizontal at a point lying 50mm forward of the rear wheel centre line.
+3.15.1 With the exception of the opening described in Article 3.15.3, when viewed from the side, the car must have bodywork in the area bounded by four lines.
+One vertical 1330mm forward of the rear wheel centre line, one horizontal 550mm above the reference plane, one horizontal 925mm above the reference plane and one diagonal which intersects the 925mm horizontal at a point 1000mm forward of the rear wheel centre line and the 550mm horizontal at a point lying on the rear wheel centre line.